 - Pain management.
 Your healthcare team will work with you to manage your pain.

 - Participate in decisions about your care.
 You are encouraged to be involved in decisions about your care, treatment and services provided, including the informed consent process.

 - Patient visitation.
 You are allowed to have a family member, friend or other person with you for emotional support during the course of your stay.
 General patient visitation will not be restricted, limited or otherwise denied on the basis of age, ethnicity, religion, culture, language, disability, socioeconomic status, sex, sexual orientation and gender identity or expression.

 - Positive self-image and dignity.
 You have the right to receive care in an environment that preserves your personal dignity and that contributes to a positive self-image.

 - Privacy.
 You have the right to personal privacy during the course of your treatment.

 - Privacy of pictures.
-You can expect that pictures, recordings or other images taken by hospital staff that identifies you will be treated as protected health information and will not be released to anyone without your consent, except when required by law or a third party payer.
+You can expect that pictures, recordings or other images taken by hospital staff that identify you will be treated as protected health information and will not be released to anyone without your consent, except when required by law or a third-party payer.

 - Release of your records.
 Your medical records will not be released to anyone without your consent, except when required by law or a third-party payer contract.